 I was rudely dealt with at the 210 interview in Reading, Beacon just seemed a little politely puzzled by me; and Trent said yes.

-Thus, in March 1980, began 35 years in radio.
+Thus, March 1980 saw the tentative beginning to my decades in radio.
 It’s been a career I have loved and one which has been hugely good to me.
 I have been exceptionally lucky.